lucasfurno/docs_en/edge-firewall/rules-engine/index.md

 - **Then**: Choose *Set Rate Limit*

-    Example.: *Then* *Set Rate Limit*, *Average Rate* *Limit* *(req/s) 2*, *Client IP Address*, *Maximum burst size 10*.
-In this example, for the Set Rate Limit action, the additional fields Average Rate Limit (req/s) and Maximum Burst Size will appear, in addition to the restriction selection option by IP or Global address, that is, if the request meets the criteria of the Rule, then a rate limit of 2 requests per second, per IP address will be set, with a burst limit of 10 requests.
+    Example.: *Then* *Set Rate Limit*, *Average Rate* *Limit* *(req/s or req/m) 2*, *Client IP Address*, *Maximum burst size 10*.
+In this example, for the Set Rate Limit action, the additional fields Average Rate Limit (req/s or req/m) and Maximum Burst Size will appear, in addition to the restriction selection option by IP or Global address, that is, if the request meets the criteria of the Rule, then a rate limit of 2 requests per second, per IP address will be set, with a burst limit of 10 requests.

 4. Select the field *Active* to activate the rule set;
 5. Click the *Save* button.